ossama131/In-memory-URL-Compression/README.md

 ### Main idea:
 URLs contain a lot of redundant information, like scheme, domain name, some query parameters, especially if we are handling many urls from the same source:
   - Usage of Delta encoding (https://en.wikipedia.org/wiki/Delta_encoding) would save a lot of space, by only saving the difference of the new inserted URL compared    to the previous one.
-  - Limitation of delta encoding: URLs need to be sorted first, then compressed.
+  - However Delta encoding has a limitation: URLs need to be sorted first, then compressed.
 After having a compressed data, inserting a new URL, requires to sort all data again ==> AVL tree data structure come into rescue.

 Implement AVL tree data structure (https://en.wikipedia.org/wiki/AVL_tree) to make insert search, and deletion for URLs easy and fast.